-To get started simply email your Ving Success Team Member to see if you qualify to be a part of this beta and to get instructions on which settings that need to be adjusted/added to your domain server.
+To get started simply email your Ving Success Team Member to see if you qualify and to get instructions on which settings need to be adjusted/added to your domain server.

 There is a thing called a Domain Name Server (DNS), the settings on which determine how everything associated with your domain acts (routing, email, etc).
 We will be specifying settings that will allow email sent by us to be properly validated using SPF, DKIM, and DMARC.